Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

 ### Filtering based on exact match of attribute

-1. Start creating a new stream application.
+1. Start creating a new stream worker.
 For more information, see [Creating a Stream Application](./create-stream-app.md).

-1. Enter a name for the stream application via the `@App:name` annotation.
+1. Enter a name for the stream worker via the `@App:name` annotation.
 In this example, let's name it `TemperatureApp`.

 1. Define an input stream to specify the schema based on which events are selected.